thangmaster37/Building-Applications-and-Data-Pipelines-for-Banks/README.md

 ## 🛠️ 3.BUILD DOCKER AND CONNECTION

-In the airflow-pipeline directory run: docker-compose up -d --build
+In the airflow-pipeline directory run: <strong>docker-compose up -d --build</strong>
 ![UI](docker.png)

 To connect Apache Airlfow with Apache Spark, in the Airflow transaction select Admin, then select Connections and create a connection as shown below.
 ![UI](conn_airflow_spark.png)

+## 🔥 4.HOW TO RUN

+To process data from the website, just activate it on the Apache Airflow interface.

+To process data from logs collected from monitoring APIs, you need to install ELK Stack and run as follows: